sudhakarmlal/dog-classifier-pl/README.md

 2. Open the project folder in VS Code.
 3. Click the green button in the lower-left corner and select "Reopen in Container".
 4. VS Code will build the DevContainer and provide you with a fully configured development environment.

+Within the DevContainer, you can run the training, evaluation, and inference scripts as described in the [Usage](#usage) section.